Wreath Macdonald polynomials, quiver varieties, and quasimap counts

 \begin{rem} The operator $J(z)$ is known as the ``fusion operator".
 It is defined in \cite{OkSm} using the wall $0$ $R$-matrix.
 Due to Theorem \ref{zhuR}, we can equivalently use the $R$-matrix of the horizontal subalgebra. \end{rem}

 Our interest in $J(z)$ is due to Proposition \ref{capfactor} below.
 The general formula for the solution to these equations is complicated, see \cite{zhu1}.
 For our purposes, we will only need certain matrix elements of $J(z)$ for which the formulas are much simpler.
-We first consider matrix elements of $h(\rmat)$ in the basis of wreath Macdonald polynomials.
+We first consider matrix elements of $h(\rmat)$ on $\fock$ in the basis of torus fixed points.

 \begin{prop} If $\lambda$, $\mu$, and $\nu$ have empty $l$-core, then

 \end{prop}